vytdev/debug-stick/README-curseforge.md

 - Enable `Beta APIs` for MCBE <1.21.70

 Make sure you download the version that matches your Minecraft version.

+### 📦 On My Website (recommended)

+This is the **easiest way**.
+Just find your Minecraft version and click the download link.
+It redirects to and auto-downloads via CurseForge.

 ### 📦 On CurseForge